The Basics of Property Investment

 Location, Location, Location

 Although this phrase might seem like a cliché, it still holds a lot of value in the investment property world.
-Perhaps the most important of all the property basics is an understanding of location.
-Location is what governs a lot of the pricing of investment property.
+Perhaps the most important of all the property basics is an understanding of the location.
+The location is what governs a lot of the pricing of investment property.
 It is why property in Mira Road is so much cheaper than Bandra.
-To understand property investment, you need to understand the significance of location.
-Location is an ever-changing issue, as areas become better or worse, and so prices change with them.
+To understand property investment, you need to understand the significance of the location.
+The location is an ever-changing issue, as areas become better or worse, and so prices change with them.
 When looking at investment property, the best locations are those that are improving but have not yet attracted many other investors and you need to study it as much as you can, to learn about the trends and fluctuations in prices and the corresponding development happening both in commercial and residential properties at least in a 5 Sq.Km radius.

 Before buying any investment property, you need to understand the basics of leasing and renting.
 Leases are important because they set out the terms under which your tenant will occupy the property.
-When signing or being part of lease agreements, you need to take into account the tenant’s financial strength, in case of default, as well as the condition of the property.
+When signing or being part of lease agreements, you need to take into account the tenant’s financial strength, in the case of default, as well as the condition of the property.
 A property that is modern and well maintained will be re-let much more quickly if the current tenant defaults or moves on.
 Understanding this will help you to get the best deal with a tenant and avoid tenant failure, thus maintaining your investment property income.
 Usually, in Mumbai, leave and license is pretty safe and you can ideally give your property to an MNC or an Executive and you can be safe.

 When investing in any property, you need to make sure that its specifications are suitable for what you intend to use it for.
 For example, if you are buying a large house and intend to rent it as a number of smaller flats, you need to make sure it has the rooms and layout for this.
-Also, if you invest in commercial property you need to make sure that the building is suitable and that its specifications can de added to or adapted over time.
+Also, if you invest in commercial property you need to make sure that the building is suitable and that its specifications can de add to or adapted over time.
 For example, office space built in the 1960’s is now undesirable due to its lack of air conditioning and poor layout for high technology.
 If you find a property with the right specification, you will be able to sell or rent the property far more easily.
 Also, you need to understand, given today’s high prices of real estate are you in a position to secure your rental returns.

-Stepping into the investment property arena can be challenging, but if you follow the property basics you will go into the market better prepared, and will therefore have a greater chance of success.
+Stepping into the investment property arena can be challenging, but if you follow the property basics you will go into the market better prepared, and will, therefore, have a greater chance of success.

 Sandeep Sadh – CEO – Mumbai Property Exchange.com